paulmillr/noble-bls12-381/README.md

 - Public Keys: 48 bytes: 381 bit affine x coordinate, encoded into 48 big-endian bytes.
 - Signatures: 96 bytes: two 381 bit integers (affine x coordinate), encoded into two 48 big-endian byte arrays.
-    - The signature is a point on the G2 subgroup, which is defined over a finite field with elements twice as big as the G1 curve (G2 is over Fq2 rather than Fq.
-Fq2 is analogous to the complex numbers).
+    - The signature is a point on the G2 subgroup, which is defined over a finite field with elements twice as big as the G1 curve (G2 is over Fp2 rather than Fp.
+Fp2 is analogous to the complex numbers).
 - The 12 stands for the Embedding degree.

 Formulas: